alexandr-g/nextjs-tailwind-starter/README.md

 - `npm run dev` - runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-- `yarn test` - launches the test runner in the interactive watch mode.

 - `npm run build` - builds the app for production.

 - `npm start` - serves `npm run build` output on the `http://localhost:3000`